Marie (a.k.a. CraftyMarie) has created hundreds of online craft pages. She writes many fun tutorials, mostly for adult crafters.

 See how to make a fun-shaped handmade greeting card which is ideal for summer birthdays and celebrations with its footwear and vacation theme of flip flops.
 The tutorial shows you how to create a card which has an optional stand you can use to make a version which can be placed upright.
 You can also use the enclosed free template to create a more traditional card that opens like a book or use it for a cute beach or vacation theme scrapbook layout.

-This is an easy make that older children and adults can enjoy and you really only need a selection of card, patterned paper, ribbon and a hole punch to be able to create your own version.
+This is an easy make that older children and adults can enjoy, and you really only need a selection of card, patterned paper, ribbon, and a hole punch to be able to create your own version.
 Enjoy using this pattern design which is freely available for your non-commercial use.

-Flip Flops Card Tutorial - With a FREE Template Provided Below Instructions
+Flip Flops Card Tutorial

 I can't wait for hotter weather and getting my feet back into sandals and open-toe footwear.
 These cute handmade cards are fun to decorate and embellish and make ideal greetings to send for summer season birthdays, parties and other fun occasions.
 You can also use the template for making backgrounds for scrapbook layouts too.
 Let's see how quickly you can make this.

 - Summer colored card